Unsloth Studio Installation

 ```

-Note that downloaded HF model files are stored separately in the Hugging Face cache — none of the steps above will remove them.
-See **Deleting model files** below if you want to reclaim that disk space.
+Note: Steps 1-5 dont touch your downloaded HF model files.
+See Deleting cached HF model files below if you want to reclaim that space.

 {% endhint %}